 Chimney breasts and fireplaces

 Repair category 1

 Notes Where fireplaces have been removed there is limited provision for ventilation.
 Unventilated chimney breasts can result in condensation.
 Disused chimneys should be capped and vented.

 Internal decorations

 Repair category 1

-Notes The internal decoration is to a reasonable standard allowing for personal taste.
+Notes The subjects were found to be generally well presented throughout.

 Cellars

 Repair category -

 Notes Not Applicable.